 What Are Our Temperature Receptors?

-Our cold receptors are more profound in our skin than out heat receptors, and they stop registering temperatures few degrees before sub-zero levels are reached.
-As temperatures decreases bellow +4C° cold receptors stop recording temperature and our pain receptors take over.
+Our cold receptors are more profound in our skin than our heat receptors, and they stop registering temperatures a few degrees before sub-zero levels are reached.
+As temperatures decrease below +4 °C, cold receptors stop recording temperature and our pain receptors take over.

-The efficiency of cryotherapy treatment depends on the exposure to extremely cold temperatures at the cellular level.
-The more substantial number of cells exposed to low temperatures, the better.
+The efficiency of cryotherapy treatment depends on exposure to extremely cold temperatures at the cellular level.
+The higher the number of cells exposed to low temperatures, the better.

-Simultaneously, the more even the distribution of supercooled air is, the less discomfort we experience.
-However, the receptors exposed to « life-threatening » temperature levels will signal the brain via our central nervous system, that all available life support is needed.
+Simultaneously, the more evenly distributed supercooled air, the less discomfort we experience.
+However, the receptors exposed to life-threatening temperature levels will signal the brain via our central nervous system that all available life support is needed.